Facts and Figures

 Patient Care

+Physicians and health care professionals provide approximately $133.4 million in uncompensated clinical services annually.
 In addition, the UT Southwestern Clinically Affiliated Physicians network, UTSCAP, continues to grow rapidly with about 400 UTSCAP physicians practicing in approximately 55 sites throughout the metroplex.

 UTSW’s nationally recognized flagship William P. Clements Jr. University Hospital, named in honor of the legendary Texas governor in recognition of his gift of $100 million, remains a crucial component for integrating UT Southwestern’s three core missions – clinical care, training, and clinical and translational research.
 The triple-tower, 12-story Clements University Hospital and accompanying Zale Lipshy Pavilion features more than 820 beds and offers a complete range of emergency, specialty, and surgical care in more than 80 specialties and subspecialties.

-Physicians and researchers at UT Southwestern seamlessly integrate breakthroughs in basic science, advances in comprehensive clinical services, and the development of innovative education and prevention programs to propel overall excellence that set the Medical Center apart.
-As appropriate, patients have the opportunity to go beyond the state-of-the-art treatments to participate in innovative clinical trials.
+Physicians and researchers at UT Southwestern seamlessly integrate breakthroughs in basic science, advances in comprehensive clinical services, and the development of innovative education and prevention programs to propel overall excellence that sets the Medical Center apart.
+As appropriate, patients have the opportunity to go beyond state-of-the-art treatments to participate in innovative clinical trials.

 The UT Southwestern Health System continues to expand its North Texas footprint by operating regional clinical medical centers to serve southern, northwest, and northeast Dallas County; Collin County and Denton County; and Tarrant County, including: